ishna-m/task-tracker-vueapp/README.md

 Please refer to the src folder for my work.
 App.vue and the components folder specifically.
 Within the components folder the app is broken into 5 components; Header, Button, Task, Tasks, AddTask.
-Makes use of props, events, emit method, javascript functions and form inputs.
+Makes use of props, events and event listeners, emit method, javascript functions and form inputs.

 Node.js and npm will be necessary to run the app.